mollmikey/jwt-Auth/packages/lightning-talks/README.md

 - Try not to use notes, we just want to hear about the things you learned/find interesting, but it's okay if you do need to use some prompts.

-- No computer/projector use, but there are plenty of whiteboards :)
+- No computer/projector use, but there are plenty of whiteboards or flipchart paper

 - If you have a lot to write up, remember, you can always prepare the whiteboard before your talk!